-What Does it Take to Be a Health Educator?
+What is a Health Educator?

-Example of Health Educator Job Provide and manage health education programs that help individuals, families, and their communities maximize and maintain healthy lifestyles.
+Position Description Provide and manage health education programs that help individuals, families, and their communities maximize and maintain healthy lifestyles.
 Collect and analyze data to identify community needs prior to planning, implementing, monitoring, and evaluating programs designed to encourage healthy lifestyles, policies, and environments.
 May serve as a resource to assist individuals, other healthcare workers, or the community, and may administer fiscal resources for health education programs.

-A Day in the Life of a Health Educator
+Daily Life Of a Health Educator

 - Develop and maintain cooperative working relationships with agencies and organizations interested in public health care.